 From Term 3, 2016 the Secondary School moved to the next phase of the implementation and provided parents with access to SEQTA Engage.
 This is the parent component of the SEQTA suite of applications.

-Access to SEQTA Engage for parents of our Primary students will be made available in 2017 and parents will be informed of the date of its implementation by the end of this year.
+Access to SEQTA Engage for parents of our Primary students will be made available in 2018.
+Parents will be informed of the exact date of this implementation closer to the actual date.

 Access to SEQTA portals is by an Internet web browser.
 The connection is secure and login details are unique and passwords are configured for all users personally.
 Parents will only be able to access timetable, course, and assessment information that is specific to their children.